 International cooperation

 The Cannabis Facility under the FNUSA-ICRC enables connections with foreign experts, for example, on the topics of high school papers.
-One of them was shared by student Eva Matěnová from Gymnázia Blansko, who collaborated with colleagues from the Medical University in Gdańsk.
+One of them was shared by student Eva Matěnová from Gymnasium Blansko, who collaborated with colleagues from the Medical University in Gdańsk.

 Research and education are an example of a mature and developed society.
 Their support also makes sense from the point of view of investing in the future.
 That is why Zenplanto supports the scientific and research exchange of the Cannabis Facility with Gdańsk.